UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Explore three common methods for splitting utility bills fairly: the even split, the income-based split, and the bedroom size split.

 Once you have opened the lines of communication, the next step is agreeing on the math.
-Determining how to split utility bills in a shared apartment fairly often requires looking beyond a simple even split.
-While splitting everything down the middle is the default choice, it isn’t always the best fit for every household.
+Finding the fairest breakdown often requires looking beyond basic division.
+We highly recommend using a free roommate bill splitting calculator online to experiment with different percentages and eliminate any guesswork.
 Here are three common methods to help you decide what works for your group.

 • The Even Split (50/50): This is the most common and simplest method.
 You take the total amount of the bill and divide it by the number of people living in the apartment.
 This method works best for roommates who have similar schedules, income levels, and energy usage habits.
 It requires the least amount of math and eliminates arguments about who left the lights on for five extra minutes.
 However, it can cause friction if one roommate travels frequently while the other stays home constantly.

-• The Income-Based Split: For households with significant wage gaps, an income-based split focuses on equity rather than equality.
-If one roommate earns significantly more than the other, they might agree to pay a larger percentage of the utilities.
-For example, if you earn $60,000 and your roommate earns $40,000, you might agree to a 60/40 split.
-If your monthly electric bill is $100, you would pay $60 and your roommate would pay $40 using that 60/40 split.
-This approach requires a high level of trust and transparency regarding salaries, but it can make shared living more sustainable for everyone involved.
+• The Income-Based Split: For households with significant wage gaps, choosing to split rent and utilities based on income focuses on equity rather than equality.
+If one roommate earns significantly more than the other, they might agree to pay a larger percentage of the shared living costs.
+For example, if you earn $60,000 and your roommate earns $40,000, you have a combined household income of $100,000.
+Under this model, you would handle a 60/40 split.
+If your monthly electric bill is $100, you would pay $60 and your roommate would pay $40.
+This approach requires a high level of trust and transparency regarding salaries, but it can make shared living more sustainable.

 • The Bedroom Size Split: In many apartments, the rooms aren’t created equal.
-If one person scores the master suite with a private bathroom and walk-in closet while the others share a smaller room and a hall bath, the person with the better amenities often pays more.
-While this is commonly applied to rent, you can also apply it to utilities.
+If one person scores the primary suite with a private bathroom and walk-in closet while the others share a smaller room and a hall bath, the person with the better amenities often pays more.
+While this is commonly applied to rent based on square footage, you can also apply it to utilities.
 The logic here is that the person with the larger footprint and private bathroom likely consumes more heat, cooling, and water.

 Adjusting for Remote Work and High Usage